Juanita Baxter, Class of 2020

 “Having a Penn State campus in York allowed me to attend a well-known institution right in my hometown,” Baxter said.
 “I am now a proud alumna!”

 Shortly after graduating in 2020, Baxter transitioned into her current manager position for WellSpan Community Health Central Region in York County, and is preparing to get married in October 2023.
-She has since made efforts to give back to the community; Baxter served on the board of directors for the York County Literacy Council and The Program It’s About Change, and assisted the development of a gun violence reduction project with York City Group Violence Intervention (GVI).
+She has since made efforts to give back to the community.
+Baxter served on the board of directors for the York County Literacy Council and The Program: It's About Change, assisted in the development of a gun violence reduction project with York City Group Violence Intervention (GVI), and is a longtime volunteer with United Way of York County.

 “My advice to anyone about succeeding is, if it is something they really want to do, just get started and take one thing, one class, one project, one test at a time,” Baxter reflects.
 “It was definitely worth it for me.
 I learned so much that I never would have if I didn’t go to Penn State York.”